NURx2/pycode2vec/README.md

 ### Training

-1. Place the csv file named `dataset.csv` that contains the data with the `code_block` and `target` columns in the main folder
+1. Place `dataset.csv` containing the `code_block` and `target` columns in the main folder
 2. Run `train.sh --nthreads N` (by default, the number of threads is 1)
 3. Check out `vectors` folder to get the calculated vectors

 [comment]: <> (where `01` is a dataset name assigned in `train.sh`.
 Rename DATASET_NAME variable there, if you want to run `preprocess.py` for new data keeping)

-The [original work](https://github.com/tech-srl/code2vec) has a lot more opportunities (including already trained on Java models).
+The [original work](https://github.com/tech-srl/code2vec) has a lot more opportunities (including already trained models for Java code chunks).
 It is strongly recommended to get acquainted with it.

 ## FAQ